-- Report to HACU: In every situation involving a violation or possible violation of our policies, you should report it to HACU immediately.
-HACU is ready and willing to assist you with any issues you bring forward.
-Although there are other managerial persons at HACU to whom you could make a report, whenever possible or feasible, you should direct your report to one of the following people: - i.
-Diana Vasquez, Executive Director of HNIP, diana.vasquez@hacu.net - ii.
-Eva Rodriguez, Director of Finance, eva.rodriguez@hacu.net - iii.
-Alejandra Benitez, HNIP Coordinator, alejandra.benitez@hacu.net - Report to Host Agency: You should also report any situation involving a violation or a possible violation of our policies to your host agency immediately.
+- B. Report to The Host Agency.
+You should also report any situation involving a violation or a possible violation of our policies to your host agency immediately.
 Generally, your report of misconduct should be made to your supervisor at the host agency.
 However, if for any reason you feel it would not be appropriate or effective to report it to your supervisor (for example, s/he is a participant in the misconduct, the supervisor is not available, you believe the supervisor would not be objective, or for some other reason)), you should make the report to the supervisor's manager or the HACU Internship Liaison Manager at the host agency.
 In addition, if the host agency has internal reporting procedures and you can obtain the necessary information about them, you should attempt to follow those in making a complaint within the agency.
-If you need assistance obtaining a copy of the agency's complaint policies, do not hesitate to let HACU know so that we can provide you with the necessary assistance.

-- Emergency Situations.
+If you need assistance obtaining a copy of the agency's complaint policies, do not hesitate to let HACU know so that we can provide you with the necessary assistance. - 3.
+Emergency Situations.
 There may arise an emergency situation at your host agency that requires immediate corrective action or an immediate report.
 If that occurs, you should report the matter to any appropriate supervisory or managerial person at the agency who may be able to provide immediate assistance.
 For example, depending on the situation, you could contact the HACU Internship Liaison at the agency.
-Also, make sure you report the situation to HACU at the earliest opportunity. - The Investigation of the Complaint.
+Also, make sure you report the situation to HACU at the earliest opportunity. - 4.
+The Investigation of the Complaint.
 After a complaint has been received by HACU, HACU will ensure that it is promptly investigated.
 Depending on the circumstances and what HACU determines would be more effective and expeditious, the investigation may be conducted by HACU itself, the hosting agency (with HACU monitoring the progress), or both working together.
 After the investigation is completed, HACU will provide you with a verbal summary of its determination and assessment of the circumstances.
-If the complaint is substantiated, HACU will take appropriate prompt, remedial action to correct the situation, and you will be notified of the action taken. - Report Any Additional Issues That Arise.
+If the complaint is substantiated, HACU will take appropriate prompt, remedial action to correct the situation, and you will be notified of the action taken.

+- 5. Report Any Additional Issues That Arise.
 So that they may also be investigated and appropriately addressed, you should immediately report any additional or later issues, problems, or concerns that may arise to the investigator or by using the same procedures outlined above for an initial report.
-Matters that should be reported include: - Any concern you may have that not enough is being done to address or resolve your complaints; - Any new or other harassment, discrimination or retaliation that may occur; - Any concern you may have that the investigation was not properly done or that the remedial action taken was insufficient;

-- Any violations of these policies that continue despite the remedial action undertaken by HACU; and/or - Any other concerns or issues you may have.
+Matters that should be reported include: - Any concern you may have that not enough is being done to address or resolve your complaints; - Any new or other harassment, discrimination or retaliation that may occur; - Any concern you may have that the investigation was not properly done or that the remedial action taken was insufficient; - Any violations of these policies that continue despite the remedial action undertaken by HACU; and/or - Any other concerns or issues you may have.